Skip to main content

 International Women's Day (March 8) is a global day celebrating the social, economic, cultural, and political achievements of women.
 The day also marks a call to action for accelerating women's equality.

-IWD has occurred for well over a century, with the first IWD gathering in 1911 supported by over a million people.
+IWD has occurred for well over a century, with the first IWD gathering in 1911, supported by over a million people.
 Today, IWD belongs to all groups collectively everywhere.
-IWD is not country, group or organization specific.
+IWD is not country, group or organisation specific.

 Embracing Equity

+Equity is a fundamental concept in disability rights and women's rights.
 Sometimes, people might use the words equity and equality interchangeably, but they mean very different things.

-Equity, on the other hand, acknowledges that everyone doesn't start at the same place or have the same privileges or access needs, and that some people's needs are different than others.
-Treating people with equity means working out what changes, adaptions or inclusions can be made to enable fair and equitible access for everyone.
+Equity, on the other hand, acknowledges that everyone doesn't start at the same place or have the same privileges or access needs, and that some people's needs are different from others.
+Treating people with equity means working out what changes, adaptions or inclusions can be made to enable fair and equitable access for everyone.
 This might mean giving more to some than others, or not even giving to some people at all in order to "balance the scales" and make society fair, inclusive and accessible for all.

 The United Nations Observances of IWD recognise the vital role of media, corporate leaders, governments, community leaders, civil society, and youth in taking action for your communities to provide equal rights, equality, and empowerment.

-For more information visit unwomen.org
+For more information, visit unwomen.org